|Dates / Deadlines:|

 |Application Fee:||$100||Areas of Study:||English, European Studies, Film & Television, Film & Television Studies, Irish Studies|

-Courses are offered by Loyola Marymount University professors Dr. John Menaghan and Dr. Molly Youngkin.
-Students will explore Ireland through a study of its modern and contemporary literature and film as well as have an opportunity to broaden and deepen their knowledge of Irish culture and Ireland itself through visits to various culturally significant sites in Dublin and the West of Ireland.
+Courses are offered by Loyola Marymount University professors Dr. Maire Ford and Dr. Aine O'Healy.
+Students will explore Ireland through a study of conflict resolution in modern Ireland and images of Irishness in contemporary Irish literature and film, as well as have an opportunity to broaden and deepen their knowledge of Irish culture and Ireland itself through visits to various culturally significant sites in Dublin and the West of Ireland.

 Students will live and attend classes on the campus of Trinity College Dublin.
 Trinity College, which celebrated its 400th anniversary in 1992, is among the oldest and best-known universities in the world.
 Founded in 1592 by Queen Elizabeth I of England, TCD is famous for its distinguished architecture and its extensive collection of manuscripts and books, including the world famous Book of Kells and other early Christian texts.
 Dublin, capital of the Republic of Ireland, is its largest and most cosmopolitan city and like the rest of Ireland filled with people renowned for their hospitality.